Janet 1.38.0-73334f3 Documentation

 Join a variable number of arrays and tuples into the first argument, which must be an array.
 Return the

-modified array arr
+modified array arr.

 (array/new capacity)

 Creates a new empty array with a pre-allocated capacity.
-The same as (array)
+The same as (array) but can be more efficient if the

 maximum size of an array is known.